hchmr/bittle/README.md

-# Cog
+# Bittle

-Cog is a minimalist programming language inspired by C, designed for simplicity and expressiveness.
+Bittle is a minimalist programming language inspired by C, designed for simplicity and expressiveness.
 It's a hobby project that serves as a playground for exploring programming language design and implementation.
 The goal is to create a language that's as simple as C but more fun, while also providing a platform to learn about compiler techniques and language tooling.

 ## Feature overview

 ### Language

-Cog resembles a smaller, more modern C, with the following core features:
+Bittle resembles a smaller, more modern C, with the following core features:

 - Data types:
     - Primitives: Booleans and integers.